aikkuvo333/PharmacySimulator/README.md

 # pharmacySimulator
-A simple simulator for a small pharmacy and its' clients
+A simple simulator for a small pharmacy and its' clients.